Timeline under construction. Please notify author on the website contact page for any errors, omissions or suggestions.

 September 2005 – Death Valley National Park, Long-Range Interpretive Plan.
 Recommendations, Education Program, page 26-27.
 “DEVA is part of a fairly new entity called the Desert Learning Center.
 This organization includes several national park units and is still in its formative phase of development.
 The potential of working through this organization to develop an education program and facility at Death Valley should be explored.
 Through this or similar programs, sites such as Ryan (owned by Rio Tinto Borax) could be considered for development as a future residential education center, operated and funded through multi-agency entities in partnership with US Borax.”
 View report.

 August 2007 – First Annual Centennial Strategy for Death Valley National Park.
 Other Park / Program performance goal(s), “Develop a partnership with DEVA Natural History Association, California and Nevada Universities and Rio Tinto Minerals to develop a science and Learning Center at Historic Ryan Camp.
 Ryan Camp is presently an abandoned US Borax company town whose history is inexplicably tied to Death Valley’s mining history.”
 View report.

 Feb.
-11, 2008 – Death Valley Conservancy established on this date which coincides with the 75th Anniversary of Death Valley first being declared a “National Monument” in 1933 by President Herbert Hoover.
+11, 2008 – Death Valley Fund established on this date which coincides with the 75th Anniversary of Death Valley first being declared a “National Monument” in 1933 by President Herbert Hoover.
 (Information as listed on the Death Valley Chamber of Commerce website)

 Jan.
 11, 2009 – Revised Mission Statement of the DVC.